Soviet submarine K-129 (1960): Alternative theories

 Red Star Rogue by Kenneth Sewell makes the claim that Project Azorian recovered virtually all of K-129 from the ocean floor, and in fact, "Despite an elaborate cover-up and the eventual claim the project had been a failure, most of K-129 and the remains of the crew were, in fact, raised from the bottom of the Pacific and brought into the Glomar Explorer".

 In August 1993, Ambassador Malcolm Toon presented to a Russian delegation K-129s ship's bell.
 According to Red Star Rogue, this bell had been permanently attached to the middle of the conning tower of K-129, thus indicating that in addition to the bow of the submarine, the critical and valuable midsection of the submarine was at least partially recovered by Project Azorian.
 Additionally, Ambassador Toon is quoted from the 6th Plenum of the U.S.–Russia Joint Commission on POW/MIAs as saying, "Our Director of Naval Intelligence has concluded that no U.S. sub was within 300 nautical miles of your sub when it sank".
 Red Star Rogue places K-129 at 24°N by 163°W, less than 350 miles from Honolulu.
 This site is consistent with the discovery of radioactive oil reported to the Hawaii Institute of Geophysical Research at the time.

-The premise of Red Star Rogue is that a fail-safe device, designed to be activated in the event of an unauthorized fire command of its nuclear missiles, caused two catastrophic explosions (monitored by U.S. technology at the time), which sunk the submarine.
+The premise of Red Star Rogue is that a fail-safe device, designed to be activated in the event of an unauthorized fire command of its nuclear missiles, caused two catastrophic explosions (monitored by U.S. technology at the time), which sank the submarine.
 Eleven additional crewmen have never been satisfactorily identified, and K-129s crew manifest was listed as missing by Russian authorities.
 An ID photograph of a sailor found in the wreck has never been identified.
 Red Star Rogue claims the changing relations with China and Russia in the early 1970s, forged by Nixon and Kissinger, were enabled by the K-129 incident.